MikheyevLab/ecology-textbook/book/content/competition.md

 formulation and the {\sc rsn} formulation, but $s_{i,i}=-r_i/K_i$ and
 $s_{i,j}=-a_{i,j}\,r_i/K_i$.

-<+>Beware, however, of a widely quoted statement derived from this formulation
-that appears throughout the ecological literature and textbooks.
+Beware, however, of a widely quoted statement derived from this formulation that appears throughout the ecological literature and textbooks.
 Statements like "Coexistence requires that each species inhibit itself more than it inhibits the other species" are abundant in textbooks and in the ecological literature.
 Alas, those statements are not correct.

-To see this, examine Figure *FigCphase-2res5*.
+To see this, examine {numref}`Figure %s <fig_16_21>`.
 Here Species 1 inhibits itself with $s_{11}\!=\!-1$, while it inhibits the other species more strongly with $s_{12}\!=\!-1.153$.
 Yet there is global coexistence.
 Evidently, coexistence {\it does not} require that each species inhibit itself